UTexas

 RTF 130N, 330N, 630N.
 Internship in Media Industries.

 Practical work experience related to media industries.
 Internships to be secured by students.
 For 130N and 330N, an average of 10 work hours a week for one semester; for 630N, an average of 20 work hours a week for one semester.
+Only one of the following may be counted: Radio-Television-Film 330L, 330M, 330N.
 Offered on the pass/fail basis only.
 Prerequisite: Upper-division standing.

 RTF 331K.
 Film, Video, and Television Theory.